Ultrasound

 3D ultrasound

-A 3D echo is made up of several 2D images.
+A 3D ultrasound is made up of several 2D images.
 The image stands still and shows your child clearly in perspective.
-What is very nice is that you see depth on these images and they are in color.
+What's nice about 3D ultrasounds is that you see depth on these images and they are in colour.

 4D ultrasound

-With 4D echoes you see 3D moving images.
+With 4D ultrasounds you see 3D moving images.
 The 3-dimensional image is continuously updated so that you see a “live” moving view of your baby.

-The ultrasounds are intended to visualize your child in the clearest and most fun way possible, so that a recognizable image can be made.
-Whether this also works depends on the position of the baby, the amount of amniotic fluid and the thickness of your abdominal wall.
+These ultrasounds are intended to visualize your child in the clearest and most fun way possible, so that a recognisable image can be made.
+The clarity of these images depends on the position of the baby, the amount of amniotic fluid and the thickness of your abdominal wall.